 This approach to the problem is limited, however, as it attempts to predict the evolution of a complex entity over time from a snapshot.
 Consider the analogy of trying to predict the position of a thrown ball a second from now, given only a photograph of the ball when it was released from the thrower's hand.
 It is true that the ball's position can be approximately predicted, but it would be better to have seen the ball move through the air.
 In other words, we need to know the velocity of a social network, not just its position.
-To continue the analogy, the position of a social network is given by traditional SNA metrics calculated from a snapshot, but velocity can be determined only by calculating temporal DNA metrics using the a history of changes to a network (i.e. an "animation" of the network over discrete time intervals).
+To continue the analogy, the position of a social network is given by traditional SNA metrics calculated from a snapshot, but velocity can only be determined by calculating dynamic metrics using the a history of changes to a network (i.e., an 'animation' of the network over discrete time intervals).

 In our research we define useful temporal metrics by extending the definition of static metrics to account for time.
+We also define local metrics as those calculated for local subgraphs, i.e., calculated using only nodes within a small radius of the node for which we are calculating the metric.
+It is hoped that local metrics will be both faster to calculate than traditional global metrics, and provide an equal or greater level of prediction accuracy (for readers interested in the mathematics of social networks, temporal metrics and local metrics are defined and discussed in the appendix).
 We use agents in a complex adaptive system to observe and learn from these metrics over time.
 We are also interested to investigate whether temporal metrics can be used to determine where links are missing in incomplete data.
 For instance, given partial intelligence data describing a criminal network, can we determine which criminals know each other, even though the link is not given as a datum?
-This problem is a simple alteration of the link prediction problem.
-The alteration is that instead of trying to predict future links based on all the networks up to the present, we rather are trying to predict all the present links (including potential missing links) based on all networks up to, but not including, the present network.
+This problem is a simple alteration of the link prediction problem: instead of trying to predict future links based on all the networks up to the present, we rather are trying to predict all the present links (including potential missing links) based on all networks up to, but not including, the present network.